 Electric smokers are a great way for newcomers to get into BBQ smoking, but with much less hassle and less mess.
 But going for one shouldn’t mean that you miss out on classic barbecue dishes.

 I have a lot of time for electric smokers.
 Purists might look down on them, but my first ever BBQ smoker was an electric, and I have really fond memories of using it.
+Some of the best electric smoker recipes are a lot closer to the real thing than you might think.

 So today I’m going to cook some good old fashion smoked ribs on the smoker (I have a Masterbuilt 40-Inch Bluetooth model), and walk you through all the steps to smoke the perfect rack of ribs.